 Venice is like no other city you will have visited.
-It is a wonder to see and explore.
-Even with over-tourism and the issue of large cruise ships, I still highly recommend you visit.
+It is a wonder to explore.
+Even with over-tourism and the issue of large cruise ships, I still highly recommend a visit.

 My only suggestion is that you stay away from St Mark’s Square during the day.
 Well, maybe have a peek, and you will see what I am talking about.